zonko16/Custom-Pages-for-HASwitchplate/packages_2.4in/README.md

 If you're using the 2.4" Nextion panel paste this directory into your already existing ```/config/packages/plate01``` folder.
-Don't copy hasp_plate01_p4_clock.yaml, hasp_plate01_p4_weather.yaml and hasp_plate01_p4_colorconfig.yaml into your config if you're NOT using a second temperature sensor.

 **Important:** You need to go through the basic setup of [HASwitchPlate](https://github.com/aderusha/HASwitchPlate) from @aderusha to use these custom Pages.